Anesthesia For Your Pet

 They are members of the International Association of Animal Hospice and Palliative Care (IAAHPC), an organization dedicated to promoting the knowledge of, and developing guidelines for, comfort-oriented care to companion animals as they approach the end of life.
 Dr. Novak earned her certification in Hospice & Palliative Care (CHPV) this year from the IAAHPC.
 Dr. Blair is trained in Traditional Chinese Veterinary Medicine (TCVM), is able to offer acupuncture, veterinary food therapy, and herbal therapy options, and will be earning her certification in TCVM Palliative and End-Of-Life Care (CTPEP) at the end of this year.
 Liz is finishing her AAHA Animal Hospice & Palliative Care Certificate Program.
 In addition, Christine Capistrant, CVT, CMT, Director of Integrative Services, is certified as a Pet Loss Counselor through the Association for Pet Loss and Bereavement (APLB).

 When the time approaches for your pet to transition from this life, we will discuss the options available to you for euthanasia.
 Many of our clients prefer home euthanasia within the comforts of your pet’s own home.
-We also provide euthanasia services at our St Francis Integrative Services location in addition to our main St Francis Animal & Bird Hospital.
+We also provide euthanasia services at our St Francis Integrative Services location in addition to our main St. Francis Animal Hospital.
 Lastly, we will help counsel you on the options available for after-care of your pet as well as grief support services for your family.

 For more information on the services available for you and your pet, please contact us at (651) 645-2808.